uniAIDevs/easyai/README.md

 This is an AI chatbot interface, where you can also search for images.
 It is my first public interface.
 It is a [Next.js](https://nextjs.org/) project built on React and TailwindCSS.
+Please note that some integrations and componenets must be customized for the project to work.

 ## Getting Started